sodiboo/niri-flake/docs.md

 When invoking `focus-workspace` to switch to a workspace by index, if the workspace is already focused, usually nothing happens.
 When this option is enabled, the workspace will cycle back to the previously active workspace.

 Of note is that it does not switch to the previous *index*, but the previous *workspace*.
 That means you can reorder workspaces inbetween these actions, and it will still take you to the actual same workspace you came from.

+## `programs.niri.settings.input.power-key-handling.enable`
+- type: `boolean`
+- default: `true`

+By default, niri will take over the power button to make it sleep instead of power off.

+You can disable this behaviour if you prefer to configure the power button elsewhere.

+## `programs.niri.settings.input.mod-key`
+- type: `null or string`
+- default: `null`

+## `programs.niri.settings.input.mod-key-nested`
+- type: `null or string`
+- default: `null`

 ## `programs.niri.settings.outputs`